padrinobook/padrinobook/README.md

 and you have a pdf version of this book.

+## Repository of the job offer app ##

+In this book I'm developing the **job offer** application.
+You can checkout the [sources](https://github.com/matthias-guenther/job_app "sources") if you want to see the final result from this book.

 ## Contribute/Contact ##

 Feature request, bugs, questions, etc. can be send to <matthias.guenther@wikimatze.de>.
 You can even